-The Bachelor of Science in microbiology and cell science offers a flexible curriculum that develops an excellent knowledge base and an understanding of concepts in microbiology, cell biology and the bio-molecular sciences.
+The Bachelor of Science in microbiology and cell science offers students flexibility in a curriculum that develops an excellent knowledge base and an understanding of concepts in microbiology, cell biology and the bio-molecular sciences.
 Emphasis will be placed on application of the scientific method to gain an understanding of the biological world at the cellular and molecular levels.
-Students will learn to evaluate hypotheses, interpret experimental data and communicate results effectively.
+Students will learn to evaluate hypotheses, to interpret experimental data and to communicate results effectively.

 About This Major